3838438org/build-support/pkg/README.2.4.0.txt

       * rewritten AIGLX dispatch code
       * Localization updates
       * Don't zombie "jumpstart" process at launch
+      * GLXFBConfigs and GLXVisuals don't contain duplicates when using multiple monitors
+      * Automatic updates using Sparkle

 == Changes in 2.3.3.2 ==
   * All changes in 2.3.3.1 plus: